dlanza1/ExDeMon/README.md

 - Components: properties source, metrics source, pre-analysis, analysis, analysis results sink, notificator and notification sink.
 They can be replaced.
 - Some built-in components: Kafka source, different pre-analysis and analysis, Elastic sink, notificators, ...
 - Metrics at different frequencies.
-- Monitors configuration can be updated while running.
+- Monitors and defined metrics configuration can be updated while running.
 Configuration could come from an external source (Apache Zookeeper, HTTP request, data base, ...).
 - Detection of missing metrics.

 An image that describes some of the previous concepts and shows the data flow in the streaming job can be seen here.